liudf0716/apfree-wifidog/README.md

 >  Stable

 apfree-wifidog was widely used in tens of thousands device, which were running in business scene.
-In order to improve its stable, we rewrite all iptables rule by api instead of fork call, which will easily cause deadlock in multithread-fork running environment
+In order to improve its stable, we rewrite all iptables rule by api instead of fork call, which will easily cause deadlock in multithread-fork running environment. we also re-write the code and replace libhttpd (which unmaitained for years) with libevent

-> Efficent
+> Performance

 apfree-wifidog's http request-response is more quick, u can find statistic data in our test document

+> HTTPs redirect

+apfree-wifidog support https redirect, in current internet environment, captive portal solution without supporting https redirect will become unsuitable gradually

 > More features

-apfree-wifidog support https redirect, mac temporary-pass, ip,domain,pan-domain,white-mac,black-mac rule and etc. all these rules can be applied without restarting wifidog
+apfree-wifidog support mac temporary-pass, ip,domain,pan-domain,white-mac,black-mac rule and etc. all these rules can be applied without restarting wifidog

+> MQTT support

+by enable mqtt support, u can remotely deliver such as trusted ip, domian and pan-domain rules to apfree wifidog

-> Compitable with wifidog authentication server
+> Compitable with wifidog protocol

-u don't need to modify your wifidog authentication server to adapt apfree-wifidog
+u don't need to modify your wifidog authentication server to adapt apfree-wifidog; if u have pression on server-side, apfree wifidog's improved protocol can greatly relieve it, which disabled by default

 ----